 How to Hang a Picture Easily and Artfully

 Raise your hand if you leave hanging pictures to the very last minute.
-And that’s OK!
-After all, the pictures are the finishing touch, the jewelry or accessories to your room design.

 Art and pictures really frame the room (pun intended).
 In fact if you skip the step of personalising your rooms with well chosen photographs and paintings, you’re missing a golden opportunity.
 Artwork adds the personality and character that elevates any room to special and covetable.
 AKA bookable.